Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 If you do well in that job interview, you think it’s because they didn’t realize you’re not that good.

 When you jump to conclusions, you interpret an event or situation negatively without evidence supporting such a conclusion.
 Then, you react to your assumption.

-For example, your partner comes home looking serious.
+Your partner comes home looking serious.
 Instead of asking how they are, you immediately assume they’re mad at you.
 Consequently, you keep your distance.
 In reality, your partner had a bad day at work.

 Jumping to conclusions or “mind-reading” is often in response to a persistent thought or concern of yours.